cloudflare/python-cloudflare-cli4/README.md

 As of January 2020 the code is shipped up to pypi with Python2 support removed.

+As of January 2020 the code is Python3.8 clean.
+The new `SyntaxWarning` messages (i.e. `SyntaxWarning: "is" with a literal.
+Did you mean "=="?`) meant minor edits were needed.

 ## Credit

 This is based on work by [Felix Wong (gnowxilef)](https://github.com/gnowxilef) found [here](https://github.com/cloudflare-api/python-cloudflare-v4).